Africa Geographic Editorial

-Photographer of the Year 2019 competition is brought to you by Airlink, with a stunning prize provided by Klaserie Drift Safari Camps.
-The competition has now closed for entries and this week we will look at the last remaining entries chosen for the Weekly Selection galleries.
-Keep an eye out for the upcoming galleries in May as we announce the finalists and eventually the winners at the end of the month!
+Photographer of the Year 2019 competition is now closed for entries and this week we will look at the last remaining entries chosen for the Weekly Selection galleries.

 There are four galleries showcasing this week’s Weekly Selection.
 To see the other galleries for this week’s selection click here: Weekly Selection Gallery 2, Weekly Selection Gallery 3, and Weekly Selection Gallery 4.